-If you like walking, Jeju Olle Trail will bring a lot of joy to you!
+If you like walking, following Jeju Olle Trail is one of the most joyful things to do in Jeju Island!
 The best Korean walking route encircles the whole island of Jeju with 425 kilometers of well-maintained hiking trails!

 In the local dialect, ‘olle’ referred to the narrow alley between the house gate and the street.
-Today, Jeju Olle trails connect Jeju coastline with village roads, farms, forests and volcanic cones.
+Today, Jeju Olle trails connect the Jeju coastline with village roads, farms, forests, and volcanic cones.
 The scenery is amazing!

 5. Jeju waterfalls

 Jeju, especially its Seogwipo area that stretches across the island’s south, is rich with waterfalls.
-These are the top 5 Jeju waterfalls to include in your itinerary!
+Chasing waterfalls is one of the best Jeju Island activities, and these are the top 5 Jeju waterfalls to include in your itinerary!

 Jeongbang Waterfall is the only Asian waterfall dropping directly into the ocean.
-This photogenic riffle is 23 meter high and up to 10 meter wide!
+This photogenic riffle is 23 meters high and up to 10 meters wide!
 The entrance fee to Jeongbang Waterfall is 2.000 Korean Won (1,5 Euro).

-At a walking distance from Jeongbang, Sojeongbang is a 5-meter high waterfall.
+At walking distance from Jeongbang, Sojeongbang is a 5-meter-high waterfall.
 Nobody maintains the observation area, so be careful when visiting.
 There is no entrance fee.

 Eongtto Falls appear only after heavy rains.
-And then, the water plunges down from a 50 meter high cliff.
-I visited in the dry season, so I cannot claim if it would satisfy waterfall chasers.
+And then, the water plunges down from a 50-meter-high cliff.
+I visited in the dry season, so I cannot claim that it would satisfy waterfall chasers.

 6. Spirited Garden Jeju

-Even the political celebrities recognized the founder’s dream of connecting man with nature.
-In five decades, presidents, prime ministers, even kings, walked these paths!
-Many called this greeen Jeju Island attraction – “the most beautiful garden in the world”.
+Even political celebrities recognized the founder’s dream of connecting man with nature.
+In five decades, presidents, prime ministers, and even kings walked these paths!
+Many called this green Jeju Island attraction – “the most beautiful garden in the world”.